CrunchyPistacho/100DaysOfML/Basic_Statics/Day2_Data_bias_and_error_types.md

 # Basic Statistics for machine learning 2: Bias and Error in Data

-Every dataset is distinct, cames from distinct sources and gets the data from distinct services, but all data sources has errors and we need to know what thisones suppos to our analysis and statistical models.
+Every dataset is distinct, data cames from distinct sources and services, but all data sources have errors and we need to know what this ones suppose to our analysis and statistical models.

 ## Random and Systematica error